-The story takes place in the year 2023 involving espionage between two factions: Carrington Institute (a research and development center) and dataDyne Corporation (a defense contractor).
-The protagonist is Joanna Dark, an agent of the Carrington Institute, whose high scores in training earns her the codename "Perfect Dark".
-The game begins as Joanna Dark is sent to investigate the dataDyne Corporation for an insider who calls himself Dr. Caroll.
-The plot twists through espionage, presidential politics, and eventually interstellar warfare.
+The story takes place in the year 2023 involving espionage between two factions: Carrington Institute (a private research & development center) and dataDyne Corporation (a military defense contractor).
+The protagonist is Joanna Dark: an agent of the Carrington Institute whose high scores in training earns her the codename "Perfect Dark".
+The game begins as Joanna Dark is sent to dataDyne to exfiltrate defecting scientist Dr. Caroll.
+Afterwards, the plot twists through espionage, presidential politics, and eventually interstellar warfare.

 Perfect Dark contains 17 main missions and 4 bonus unlockable missions, known as "special assignments".
 There are no checkpoints in the middle of a level or a way to save the game, and the player must restart the level after failing.
 Each has a set of objectives that varies with the difficulty setting, becoming more involved as the difficulty increases.
 There are three difficulty settings (Agent, Secret Agent, and Perfect Agent), but a fourth setting, Perfect Dark, lets the player decide the health, damage, and accuracy of the opponents.
 (The mode is only available after beating all the levels on Perfect Agent).
 The 4 "special assignments" in the game are canonical to the story and sometimes lets the players control alternative characters.
 (Two of the missions require the player to be a Maian while one of the missions requires them to be a Skedar in Mr. Blonde form.)

 When the game starts up, the player picks a profile and is given a menu with all the basic play options available.
 However, the player can back out of this menu and walk around the Carrington Institute as Joanna.
 The Institute is a multi-story complex with a handful of rooms to do different trainings in.
 The first time the player backs out to the Institute, Daniel Carrington greets Joanna and shows her around the various rooms.